Understanding Worldbuilding Through Runeterra

 Now, remove the snow.
-Remove the warm reflections of streetlights on wet ground.
-Remove the children turning their faces towards the sky to capture snowflakes on their tongue.
-Remove the swirling scents of cinnamon and peppermint wafting from a nearby coffee shop.
-Remove the cold winds’ bite on your red nose.
+Remove the warm reflections of streetlights on wet asphalt.
+Remove the schoolchildren turning their faces towards a sky of lemony stars to catch snowflakes on their tongues.
+Remove the swirling scents of cinnamon and peppermint wafting from a nearby cafe.
 Leave only the white.

 This color defines Xayu.
-The monks who inhabit this world are bestowed with the duty of praying for the collective soul of the Contellis.
-They need not identify each other, for they look only to the Halflight for judgment and bear pristine hooded robes to conceal their faces.
-They forfeit the delights of the senses; they consume only the most gossamer foods, they nip the buds of orchids before they release their sweet aroma, and they step lightly—nearly gliding over the marble temples—to preserve the deafening silence of white noise.
+The monks who inhabit this world are bestowed with the duty of praying for the fragmented souls of the Contellis.
+They need not identify each other, for they look only to the Halflight for judgment.
+They bear pristine hooded robes to conceal their faces.
+They forfeit the delights of the senses; they consume only the most gossamer foods, they nip the buds of orchids before they release their sweet aroma, and they step lightly—nearly gliding through the marble corridors—to preserve the deafening silence of white noise.

-At the cusp of sunset, a monk lifts his eyes to admire the faintest lavender hue that has embraced the visage of his temple.
+In the afterglow of twilight, a monk lifts his eyes to admire the faintest lavender hue that has bled onto the visage of his temple.
 He smiles gently, then lowers his head.
 He has duties to attend.

-President Eiser stood silently at a window, tracing the paths of raindrops with his eyes.
-He had, in fact, called for this meeting, but showed no interest in the matter at hand.
-His back was turned on a table of six councilmen representing each of the worlds, summoned to discuss Eisermight's recovery.
+President Eiser stood silently at a window, his eyes tracing the paths of raindrops through the glass.
+He had, in fact, called for this meeting, but showed no regard for the matter at hand.
+His back was turned on a table of Councilmen representing each of the six worlds, gathered to discuss Eisermight's recovery.
 Zero’s reign had slowed technological progress throughout the Contellis, but this world seemed to have stopped altogether.

-Eiser knew that the meeting would end with a request of his abdication.
-He had nothing to offer that would appease the council; his farmlands grew arid, his soldiers retired, his oil reserves ran dry.
+Eiser knew that the meeting would end with a request for his abdication.
+He could offer nothing to appease the Council; his farmlands grew arid, his soldiers retired, his oil reserves ran dry.
 At last, he spoke.

-More than a century later, neon-lined streets peer through the sooty clouds rising from city workshops and factories.
-Loosely governed by a handful of serial entrepreneurs, Eisermight represents a haven for invention, shielded from man’s hubris and desire to control, flirting with the brink of anarchy.
+More than a century later, neon-lined streets peer through the sooty clouds billowing from city workshops.
+Loosely governed by a handful of serial entrepreneurs, Eisermight represents a haven for invention, shielded from man’s hubris, drifting steadily towards the brink of anarchy.